mmemim/SynthV-FrenchDictionary/README.md

 ## How to add a word

 If you want to add a word to the dictionary, please add it to the [Open Utau Dictionary](https://github.com/mmemim/OpenUTAU-French-Dictionary#how-to-add-a-word).
-You can also requests words to be added in [issues](https://github.com/mmemim/OpenUTAU-French-Dictionary/issues).
+You can also request words to be added in [issues](https://github.com/mmemim/OpenUTAU-French-Dictionary/issues).

 ## How to use the dictionary